 in the jumble and desire of wanting to give our kids the best we can lose the importance of character development and looking within ourselves at the scoreboard that truly matters.

-I can’t imagine the inexplicable joy that filled Connor’s soul (and Coach Kadel's soul) when the coach grabbed the game ball, put it in his hand, and sent him to the mound.
+soul (and Coach Kadel's soul) when the coach grabbed the game ball, put it in his hand, and sent him to

 The coach believes in the player.